Our government is doing its very best to provide quality yet affordable healthcare for all.

 There is still room for improvement to plug leakages here and there.
 You can read that connected people can make thousands selling one AP but my department can’t even afford one ream of A4 paper or photocopy machine toner replacement.

-They should give one AP to my department, ha3.
+They should give some APs to my department, ha3.

 Some salient points to note are: